uwe-app/website/site/docs/getting-started/layouts.md

 To set a custom layout for your project create a `main.hbs` file in the `site/layouts` directory; a good starting point would be to copy the [default layout][].

 {{#> note label="info"}}
-You should keep the [std::core][] dependency so you don't have to import all the partials too.
+Keep the [std::core][] dependency so you don't have to import all the partials too.
 {{/note}}

 ## Custom Layouts